 A new article in History Today points out that we wouldn’t even know about this story if it hadn’t been for the bravery of a librarian in the eighteenth century.
 In the year 1731, a terrible fire burnt down the Cotton Library – an incredible collection of books that over a hundred years before had been amassed by Sir Robert Cotton.
 This gentleman of the Tudor/Stuart period had basically hoovered up as many books and manuscripts as he could find from the old monasteries, that Henry VIII had closed down.
 Each of the bookshelves in this collection was topped by a Roman emperor’s bust and the indexing was linked to this so the Gawain story is referred to as ‘Cotton Nero A.X.’
 It’s the only copy of the story and if it had disappeared, we wouldn’t know this tale from the Arthurian cycle.

 The language used is a Middle English dialect from the north of England that reads and sounds bizarre:

 The January 2012 edition of History Today speculates that the inspiring figure in this story could have been the fourteenth century prince and super-politician John of Gaunt.
 The Green Girdle strikes History Today as being a reference to the Order of the Garter established by Gaunt’s father, king Edward III.
 So, although this is notionally about Arthur and his knights lost in the mists of time, the references are firmly in the fourteenth century.

 Well, that’s one theory among many and rooting around online you’ll find plenty of discussions among Gawain obsessives as to what this story is really all about.
-Here’s a recent BBC documentary shedding some light on the mystery.

 - The Protagonist in Sir Gawain and the Green Knight (kprudchenko.wordpress.com)